Bhupesh-V/til/Shell/generate-feed-files-in-git-repo.md

         feed.write(FOOTER)
 ```

-Here is a [demo](https://github.com/Bhupesh-V/til/blob/master/feed.xml) of output from above script.
+Here is a [demo](https://github.com/Bhupesh-V/til/blob/master/feed.xml) of output from the above script.

->